January 31, 2022

 NetBeans is a popular open-source IDE for Java.
 It runs on Windows, macOS, Linux, and Solaris.
 It provides editors, templates, and wizards that help developers easily create applications in Java, C, C++, HTML5, PHP, and many other languages.

-NetBeans is maintained by Apache Software Foundation and supports the development of all Java application types such as web, EJB, mobile, and Java SE.
+Apache Software Foundation maintains NetBeans and supports the development of all Java application types, such as web, EJB, mobile, and Java SE.

-It offers a range of powerful tools and features such as syntax highlighting, refactoring, Maven support, version control, code completion, and so on.
+It offers a range of powerful tools and features, including syntax highlighting, refactoring, Maven support, version control, and code completion.
 One of the powerful features of NetBeans is modularity.
-All the functions of the IDE are provided by modules and this feature also helps NetBeans to be extended and support other programming languages.
-NetBeans is considered the best ide for java web development and enterprise application development with modules such as GUI design tool, NetBeans Profiler, and editor.
+Modules provide all the functions of the IDE, and this feature also helps NetBeans to be extended and support other programming languages.
+NetBeans is considered the best IDE for Java web development and enterprise application development, with modules such as a GUI design tool, NetBeans Profiler, and an editor.

 IntelliJ IDEA is an integrated development environment written in Java.
-It is developed by JetBrains and is available as an Apache 2 Licensed community edition.
+JetBrains developed it and is available as an Apache 2 licensed community edition.

-It is the top-choice IDE for software developers and very popular among developers due to its intelligent coding assistance, sleek and ergonomic design.
+It is the top-choice IDE for software developers, highly popular among them due to its intelligent coding assistance and sleek, ergonomic design.

-IntelliJ IDEA for Java offers a smooth development workflow from design to deployment, testing, debugging, and also refactoring.
-It works with all JVM-related languages such as Kotlin, Scala, and Go.
-With advanced support for popular Java frameworks, developer ergonomics, deep code insights, and a wide range of built-in tools and integrations with the context-aware environment – altogether put this IDE in the category of best IDE for Java programming as well as best IDE for Java web development.
+IntelliJ IDEA for Java offers a smooth development workflow from design to deployment, testing, debugging, and refactoring.
+It works with all JVM languages such as Kotlin, Scala, and Go.
+With advanced support for popular Java frameworks, developer ergonomics, deep code insights, and a wide range of built-in tools and integrations with the context-aware environment, altogether, this IDE is in the category of the best IDE for Java programming as well as the best IDE for Java web development.

 3 out of every 4 Java developers choose IntelliJ IDEA.
 Are you one among them?